Article written by Jackie Hunt Christensen.

 The majority of people with Parkinson’s disease will experience some effects on their speech during the course of their lifetime.
 But even so, you do not have to let communication problems affect your relationships.
 With practice you will grow strong in your ability to handle stressful situations and keep your relationships on the right track.

 How to best communicate

 Parkinson’s disease can interfere with your ability to communicate for reasons that have nothing to do with education or intelligence.
-Muscle rigidity in your throat and chest can cause your voice to become difficult to hear.
+Muscle In Parkinson’s, stiffness of the arms or legs beyond what would result from normal aging or arthritis.
+Some people call it “tightness” in their limbs. in your throat and chest can cause your voice to become difficult to hear.
 Internal tremors, stiff face and throat muscles, as well as some medications, can cause slurring of words.

 Certainly, your voice and body language are a big part of your life.
 And anything that impacts your ability to communicate with others can have a significant effect on your relationships.
 Early on, you might not experience rigidity in your muscles, but most people seem to develop this symptom as the disease advances.
 This is referred to as “masking” because your facial expression appears to be locked in place, as if you were wearing a mask.

 As time goes on, Parkinson’s will affect your ability to control your body movements.
 As a result, you run the risk of being misunderstood or worse yet, being labeled “impatient,” “anxious” or even “drunk.”
 To avoid these misunderstandings, it is important to discuss these issues with the people you encounter.
 Let them know about the ways Parkinson’s disease affects your body and your ability to communicate.
 This is an investment that can be made at every stage of the disease.

 Here is how to keep the lines of communication open